tsackton/taelgarverse/docs/gazetteer/greater-sembara/sembara/barony-of-aveil/eftly.md

 A small sheepherding village along the Great South Road between [Rinburg](<./rinburg.md>) and [Dallet](<./dallet.md>), about 20 miles from [Rinburg](<./rinburg.md>).
 It was depopulated during the Undead Attacks in Sembara.

 Before it was ruined, it used to be a common stopping spot on the road between [Rinburg](<./rinburg.md>) and [Cleenseau](<cleenseau-region/cleenseau/cleenseau.md>), and the villagers here would rent out sheep barns and haylofts to passing travelers.
-There was a temple to the Wildling here, but it collapsed in the aftermath of the Undead Attacks in Sembara.
+There was a temple to [The Wildling](<../../../../cosmology/gods/incorporeal-gods/mos-numena-pantheon/the-wildling.md>) here, but it collapsed in the aftermath of the Undead Attacks in Sembara.

 _Distances:_
 * to [Champimont](<./champimont.md>), 6 miles